Developer Guide

 Implementation

-variable in the ModelManager.java is instead defined by passing
+into a FilteredList object.
+However, sortedPersons variable in the ModelManager.java is instead defined by passing

-into a SortedList
+in filteredPersons into a SortedList object.

 Design considerations:

-function in SortCommandParser.java is used to trim and process the arguments before instantiating
+The parse function in SortCommandParser.java is used to trim and process the arguments before instantiating

-function in SortCommand is used to identify the order and sort by to be used by the
+SortCommand object.
+The execute function in SortCommand is used to identify the order and sort by to be used by the

 comparator and to run the sort with the comparator.
 This ensures that subsequent additions to sort by, such as sort by

-name etc, would only require to edit the execute
+name etc, would only require to edit the execute function.

-Enum ensures that new sorting options can be extended in future iterations.
+The SortBy Enum ensures that new sorting options can be extended in future iterations.
 A new switch case can be added

-object, with the corresponding comparator.
+to the SortCommand to perform an updateSort() for the Model object, with the corresponding comparator.

 Show Team feature